Taylor receives first senior NI call-up

 Taylor made his senior debut for Linfield aged just 15, scoring against Cliftonville in the County Antrim Shield, and made a handful of first-team appearances before moving to the City Ground.

-Evans missed all the games during the September and October international windows because of injury.
+Evans missed all the games during the September and October international windows because of injury, while his brother Corry also returns after having to withdraw from the squad for the games against Switzerland and Bulgaria because of injury.

+Preston midfielder Ali McCann is also back in the panel after sitting out the October double-header with an injury.

+Hearts' Michael Smith is not part of the 25-strong squad however because of injury, while missing out this time are Dundee United goalkeeper Trevor Carson, Leyton Orient's Paul Smyth, Accrington Stanley forward Dion Charles, Sunderland midfielder Carl Winchester, Rochdale defender Ryan McLaughlin and Liverpool goalkeeper Liam Hughes, who is expected to figure for the Under-21s.

 Northern Ireland squad: Goalkeepers: Peacock-Farrell (Sheffield Wednesday, loan), Hazard (Celtic), Southwood (Reading).